Taylor/Maclaurin Series & Power Series of ln(1+x)

 \[f(x) = -\ln(1+x) + C\]

-This is the art of “working backwards” from a derivative – a preview of integration!
+This technique of “working backwards” from a derivative is a preview of integration.

 Matching Maclaurin Coefficients

-This is one of the most powerful tricks in the course.
+This is one of the most powerful techniques in the course.
 If a function has a Maclaurin series:

 \[f(x) = a_0 + a_1 x + a_2 x^2 + a_3 x^3 + \cdots\]